Sterling index settles near highest since 2008

 "The broad picture for sterling is pretty constructive."

-Against a basket of currencies, half of which is its rate to the euro, sterling was set by the Bank at 86.5 early on Thursday, its highest since the financial crisis was in full swing at the end of 2008.
-It had inched back to 86.4 by 1600 BST.
+Against a basket of currencies, half of which is its rate to the euro, sterling was set by the Bank of England at 86.5 early on Thursday, its highest since the financial crisis was in full swing at the end of 2008.
+It had inched back to 86.4 by 1500 GMT.

 The pound also hit a 4-1/2 year high against the dollar of $1.6842 before retreating.